As a project or operations manager, one concern you may have is how to make a work schedule that fairly distributes a team workload.

 How to use the Bi-Weekly Work Schedule Template?

-Simply add the employees’ names and add an “X” or a checkmark for each day they are scheduled to work.
+Simply add the employees’ names and add an “X” for each day they’re scheduled to work.

-The Google Sheets and Excel versions of the template also calculate the daily statistics per employee in terms of:
+The Google Sheets version of the template also calculates the daily statistics per employee in terms of:

 - How many times individual employees have been scheduled to work every two weeks, and